Smith County adds one COVID-19 death

-Nine Smith County Jail inmates have an active diagnosis of COVID-19 as of Tuesday, according to NET Health data.
+Ten Smith County Jail inmates have an active diagnosis of COVID-19 as of Wednesday, according to NET Health data.

 According to the Texas Commission on Jail Standards, 13 detention officers are COVID-19 positive as of Monday.
 One inmate has died due to COVID-19.